I like to get together with friends and talk.

 And yet I needed to talk and sit and laugh and relax that afternoon.
 The chores can wait.
 To-do lists can be altered.
 Accomplishments can be postponed.
 Because sometimes nourishing our souls is most important.
 Sometimes stepping out and not following our preconceived rules from our childhood, or that we impose on our self, is freeing and good for our self.

 And that is what I am trying to remember.
 To make new mindsets and expectation for myself and question my long-established expectations to see if there is even any truth in them.To see if they align with God’s expectations of me.

-We continued our talk, the boys their games, and the day in the end unfolded just as it should have.
+We continued our talk, the boys busy with their games, and the day in the end unfolded just as it should have.
 Which ended up being much better than my original plan.

 Join the Discussion: What self-expectations do you wrestle with?